* HKMA buys total HK$3.26 bln in 1st intervention since 2015

 "The HKMA is fully capable of maintaining the stability of the HKD and managing large scale capital flows.
 There is no need to be concerned," Chan said.

 The monetary authority last intervened in the market in 2015, selling Hong Kong dollars as the local currency repeatedly hit the strong end of its trading band.

-($1 = 7.8496 Hong Kong dollars) (Reporting by Donny Kwok and Twinnie Siu; Additional reporting by Meg Shen; Writing by Anne Marie Roantree; Editing by Eric Meijer and Jacqueline Wong)
+($1 = 7.8496 Hong Kong dollars) (Reporting by Donny Kwok and Twinnie Siu; Additional reporting by Meg Shen; Editing by Anne Marie Roantree and Eric Meijer)